Kava-Labs/kava-devnet/spec/xrpPeg.md

 This transaction MUST be a [Payment](https://github.com/ripple/ripple-lib/blob/develop/docs/index.md#payment) with the following specification:
 1. The only destination address is the reserve account
 2. There is exactly one memo with a data field that specifies a valid address on the sidechain.
+    * The address MUST be 20 bytes, bech32 encoded, with prefix 'usdx'.

 The peg client listens to the reserve multisig address and broadcasts valid deposit transactions, along with a proof that they were included in a closed XRP ledger.
 When the sidechain receives the proof of deposit, it mints tokens on the sidechains equal to the amount that was deposited.